slausmeister/AutoHDR/readme.md

 Throughout the process of development it turned out that loading a RAW using rawpy is the most time expensive task in the data-preparation process.
 Nevertheless, we want to stick to the PyTorch-Dataset framework to make use of the Pytorch-Dataloader later on.
 As a consequence, we need a framework where training data can be directly accessed without reloading the RAWs every time.

-To solve this problem we separated the Dataset architecture in three parts: *RawImageDatatset*, *ImageDataset* and *AugmentedDataset*.
-The task distribution is now the following: the first one is used to access the RAW and XMP files and does all preprocessing work, the second one uses a RawImageDataset to store all needed data in a way that it can be accessed time efficiently.
+To solve this problem we separated the Dataset architecture into three parts: *RawImageDatatset*, *ImageDataset* and *AugmentedDataset*.
+The task distribution is now the following: The first one is used to access the RAW and XMP files and does all the preprocessing work, the second one uses a RawImageDataset to store all needed data in a way it can be accessed time efficiently.
 The last one offers all possibilities of data augmentation or label smoothing without interfering with the technical parts.

-To bring theses structures toghether, we initialize a RawImageDataset that enables us to access preprocessed data.
-We then hand this raw data to a ImageDataset which loads every image via the RawImageDataset framework and then stores it as PyTorch-tensors.
+To bring theses structures together, we initialize a RawImageDataset that enables us to access preprocessed data.
+We then hand this raw data to a ImageDataset which loads every image via the RawImageDataset framework and then stores it as PyTorch tensors.
 We are now able to directly access the tensors which are rapidly loaded using the torch.load function.

 Since we stick to the general framework, we are able to use methods from torch.utils.data that do further ML related preprocessing as splitting the dataset or creating batches for training.
 ```python